 Tampering with any fire detection or firefighting equipment is a violation of state laws as well as college policy.
 Tampering with fire equipment (extinguishers, detectors, sprinklers, etc.) can create a life-threatening situation by preventing the equipment from properly detecting a possible fire, or the ability to attempt to extinguish or control a fire before additional equipment can arrive.

-Candles and incense are a fire hazard and are not permitted in the residence halls or apartments.
+Candles and incense are a fire hazard and are not permitted in the residence halls.
 Combustible materials such as gasoline, paint thinner, and oil lamps are not permitted within the residential facilities.
 Fire safety codes require strict compliance with this regulation.
 Propane grills are prohibited.

 - If the fire is spreading beyond the spot where it started.